-Prerequisite: Medical Laboratory Technology 102, 104, 110, and concurrent registration in Medical Laboratory Technology 221 or consent of instructor.
+Prerequisite: Admission to the Medical Laboratory Technology program or consent of instructor.

 223 Clinical Microbiology

 Offered fall semester.
 Nine hours lecture and six hours laboratory a week for eight weeks.
 Fee: \$250.00.

 This course includes a study of the theory, methods, and pathological processes in medical microbiology.
 Instruction will include the setup of cultures, identification of organisms, susceptibility testing, automation, and reporting procedures.
 Principles of safety, quality control and quality assurance as appropriate to clinical microbiology analysis are also included in the course.